ASL interpreting and CART

 For courses

-Email your course schedule to the contact below as early as possible each semester, and again whenever it changes.
+Email your course schedule to the service coordinator as early as possible each semester, and again whenever it changes.

 For activities, meetings, reviews, or group sessions

-Send the details to the contact below - what you need (ASL interpreting or CART), the date and time, the location, and a short description.
+Send the details to the service coordinator: what you need (ASL interpreting or CART), the date and time, the location, and a short description.

 Request timelines

-Give as much notice as you can.
-Services depends on provider availability, and earlier requests are easier to fill.
+- Give as much notice as you can.
+Services fulfillment depends on providers' availability, and earlier requests are easier to fill.

-- Courses - send your schedule as early as possible each semester.
+- Classes: Send your course schedule as early as possible each semester.

-- One-time events or meeting - at least 2 days in advance.
+- One-time events or meetings: At least two days in advance.

-- Recurring or multi-day events - at least 1 week in advance.
+- Recurring or multi-day events: At least one week in advance.

-Keep the contact below informed so your services run smoothly.
+Keep the service coordinator informed so your services run smoothly.
 Let them know:

-- Your finalized schedule as soon as it is available.
+- Your finalized course schedule as soon as it is available.

 - Any schedule changes, including drops, adds, and withdrawal adjustments during the semester.

-- If you will a class or session, if it is canceled, or if you no longer need the service.
-For CART services, notify both the contact below and your assigned CART writer.
+- If you will miss a class or session, if it is canceled, or if you no longer need the service.
+Notify the service coordinator, your interpreter, and your assigned CART writer.

 What to expect

-- ASL Interpreters wait 10 minutes for a 50-minute class and 20 minutes for any longer class, unless they are told otherwise.
+- ASL Interpreters wait 10 minutes for a 50-minute class and 20 minutes for longer classes, unless they are told otherwise.

 - For CART, wait times are set by the provider's own agency.
 Confirm the wait-time policy with your CART writer.

-- ODE may pause services if you miss three classes in a row without letting the contact below know.
+- ODE may pause services if you miss three classes in a row without notifying the service coordinator.

 - Sharing a CART sign-on link or transcript with anyone else violets the University of Montana Student Code of Conduct.